Sivadithiyan/MultiBandCompressor/README.md

-# MultiBandCompressor
+# Sidechain Compression

-##Goal: To create a Multi Band Compressor vst plugin using c++ JUCE Framework
+##Goal: To create a Sidechain Compressor vst plugin using c++ JUCE Framework